 Educators understand that expanding online education is about more than simply adding more courses.
 Today, a growing number of colleges are working to ensure that online course material is just as easy to access on a smartphone or tablet as it is on a computer.

 Artificial intelligence has also started to play a key role.
-In January 2017, U.S. News & World Report found that some schools had already begun to incorporate AI into their courses.
+According to EdTech, several schools had already begun to incorporate AI into their courses.
 For example, a professor at Georgia Tech used a virtual teaching assistant, “Jill Watson,” to communicate with students in her online AI course.
-According to the professor, many of the students didn’t realize they were chatting with a computer.
+In addition, the University of Iowa has used AI to connect campus buildings to computer systems, and IBM Research and Rensselaer Polytechnic Institute have partnered to use AI to help students learn Mandarin.

 Students as Lifelong Learners